kampffrosch94/froql/README.md

 ## Inspirations

 Froql was inspired by many other projects.
-Click on the arrow to see what idea was taken from them.
+Click on the arrows to see what idea was taken from each.

 <details>
   <summary> <a href="https://github.com/SanderMertens/flecs">flecs</a> </summary>